mhbeals/mhwood.github.io/curriculumvitae.md

 ### Peer Reviewed Journal Articles

-### In Preparation

-"Improving Computational Analysis with Humanities Narrative-Building Methodologies" with Emily Bell, *Digital Humanities Quarterly*, for submission in autumn 2020

-### Published

 "Of Global Reach Yet of Situated Contexts: An Examination of the Implicit and Explicit Selection Criteria that Shape Digital Archives of Historical Newspapers."
 Tessa Hauswedell, Julianne Nyhan, M. H. Beals,